j0serobles/burger/README.md

 Data persistence for the model is provided by a mySQL database.

 ### Support <a name="support"></a>
-  If you have any issues installing or using the app, send me a notification at [engjoserobles@gmail.com](mailto:engjoserobles@gmail.com)
+  If you have any issues using the app, send me a notification at [engjoserobles@gmail.com](mailto:engjoserobles@gmail.com)